Skip to main content

 Examine life’s most profound questions and develop essential skills that make you stand out in the job market.

-Philosophy and religious study offers a compelling look at fundamental questions of life, truth, value and meaning.
-A degree in Philosophy and Religious Studies from UND broadens your perspective and prepares you to contribute to the global discussion.
+Philosophy and ethics offers a compelling look at fundamental questions of life, truth, value and meaning.
+A degree in Philosophy and Ethics Studies from UND broadens your perspective and prepares you to contribute to the global discussion.

 Program type: